Current status: Closed from 5th November

 What safety and PPE measures do you have in place?

-We’ve used this time to review all our cleanliness and hygiene policies, and trial enhanced safety procedures.
+We used the time during the first lockdown to review all our cleanliness and hygiene policies, and trial enhanced safety procedures.

-With the help of our medical leadership, we’ve modified the reception and waiting areas and introduced new PPE guidelines for all staff and patients.
-So if you’ve visited us before, a few things will look slightly different.
-We’re looking forward to sharing more details of these shortly.
+We’ve reduced the time that patients spend in clinic.
+With the help of our medical leadership, we modified the reception and waiting areas and introduced new PPE guidelines for all staff and patients.
+These are specific to the type of treatment taking place.

 Infection control and using PPE are not new challenges to us.
 As a fully regulated medical clinic, we have always been required to have strict policies and procedures in place.
 These were given warm positive feedback in our most recent Care Quality Commission inspection report, in Autumn 2019.